Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 * This relocation matrix is constant and does not change as the program develops.

-We have designed this matrix to replicate the goals of the program and was informed by our region risk analysis.
+We have designed this matrix to replicate the goals of the program and was informed by our [region analysis](#region-analysis).
 More specifically, to move Storylsias citizens away from high-risk regions to low-risk regions.
+This is discussed more in depth [here](#relocation-model).

 ### **Yearly Incentives**

 Incentive amounts are fixed for each region throughout the program’s timeframe.
 This is done to simplify calculations.
-To see the assumed yearly incentives.
+The assumed yearly incentive values can be seen [here](#program-design).
 The value of these incentives directly influences the costs of the program, as a result, they have a significant impact on the projected costs.